NDIS plans: what happens when children turn 18

 Your child can give permission for you and other people to talk to the NDIA.
-You and your child’s other support people won’t be able to make decisions for your child, but you can do things like represent your child at a plan review or access information in your child’s plan and advocate for them.
+You and your child’s other support people won’t be able to make decisions for your child, but you can do things like represent your child at a plan reassessment or access information in your child’s plan and advocate for them.

 If your child can’t make decisions for themselves, even with support, they can appoint you or someone else as a nominee to make decisions and manage their NDIS plan for them.

 Before your child turns 18, a few practical steps can help with shifting the responsibility for managing the NDIS plan to your child.
 For example:

 - At your child’s plan reassessment, you and your child might like to make changes to the way your child’s plan is managed.
 For example, if you’ve been self-managing your child’s plan, your child might prefer plan-managing in future.
 You could also ask for support coordination to be included in the plan, if you think your child needs this.